 However, the Vikings haven't established much on the ground, having rushed 50 times for a net 117 yards.
 Sophomore Nicolas Cole is the team's leading rusher with 37 yards - on just one attempt.

 The Vikings have yet to lose a turnover.

 "Ratcliff is a real good athlete; they try to get him the ball in space as much as they can," Howard said.
 "And (junior Anthony) McCrimmons is a shifty little running back.
 And their quarterback throws a nice ball.

 "Defensively they run a 4-4 similar to what Kickapoo ran.
 They have lots of movement from the front line and lots of blitzes and pressure from the linebackers."

 Rolla's offense produced more balanced against Kickapoo but the Bulldogs were again burned by turnovers, committing four.

-Page 2 of 2 - Junior running back Andy Satulla has 219 rushing yards on 44 carries to pace the RHS ground game while catching seven passes for 77 yards.
+Junior running back Andy Satulla has 219 rushing yards on 44 carries to pace the RHS ground game while catching seven passes for 77 yards.
 Sophomore quarterback Kyle Morris has hit on 15-of-29 passes for 145 yards, one interception and two TDs.